pchaudhari23/Software_Notes/9. Software Engineering/Productivity expectations.md

+WORK:

+- Set weekly target: No. of stories / No. of weeks in sprint
+- Create subtasks immidiately under the story - What is the scope of this story?
+What are the things I need to implement as a part of this story?

+HIGHER MANAGEMENT:

+- Commits are tracked, PRs are tracked, the timestamp when we open, close and change status of JIRAs are tracked.
+Everything is monitored.
+- At sprint end the report is generated, audit is done.
+And there if some gap is observed then questions and justifications are asked.

+---

+LEARNING:

+---

 1. Work
 2. Learning
 3. Other (Project, practice, preparation etc) - Can plan on only weekends or holidays as well